PratibhaAwasthi/Backend-of-e-Commerce-Website/README.md

 ### Installation Instruction

-To install the project dependencies, just execute the following command:
+To install the project dependencies,  execute the following command:

 ```bash
 yarn